 The new urban vision should therefore define as a priority the use of adapted and safe land and provide policy that conforms to and reduces urgency without compromising future development: reasonable use of the land, protection of the environment, measures to reduce inequalities, improvement of access to housing and creation of new opportunities for economic growth under local competencies.

 All cities face a diverse range of threats.
 Their urban plans, in many cases, overlook areas of risk due to the economic implications they represent, such as moving from at-risk occupied zones to safe areas, introducing prevention measures that are necessary to reduce impact, and emergency planning for areas where transitory or long-term affected families will be relocated.
 It is also necessary to consider the need for safer and strategic locations for emergency services (hospitals, fire stations, police stations etc.).
 It may seem that investing in the protection of these elements, such as the protection of critical infrastructure, has a high cost but it is well known that the cost of recovery is always much higher.
-As stated by the Ex-Secretary General of the UN,

-“the direct losses related to flooding, earthquakes and drought have been underestimated by at least 50%.
-For this century, the losses directly related to disasters are in the range of 2.5 trillion dollars”
+The direct losses related to flooding, earthquakes and drought have been underestimated by at least 50%.
+For this century, the losses directly related to disasters are in the range of 2.5 trillion dollars.

 From the perspective of urban planning, reconstruction of damaged areas should be based on a multi-sector analysis that considers the city from diverse territorial blocks.
 Building back better does not only refer to the quality of buildings but also making the most of the potential of affected areas or other under-developed areas to revitalize urban life.